Easter Gifts for Toddlers (both Christian and Non-Religious)

-This is a really cute clever toy for toddlers, whether it’s Easter time or not.
+This is a really cute clever toy for toddlers and older babies, whether it’s Easter time or not.
 The carton contains six white eggs which come apart and reveal a colored egg that squeaks when you push it.

 The bottom of each egg has a different protruding shape, like a star, heart, or circle, that fits into the specific matching shape in the bottom of the egg carton.
 In addition, each egg has a different face on it which matches to a certain shell.

 Babies and young toddler can learn cause and effect and have fun making the eggs squeak, while older toddlers and preschoolers can practice their gross motor skills and shape recognition.